-The Financial Group classifies its portfolio under the following headings:
+The Institution classifies its portfolio under the following headings:

-- a.
-Commercial: Direct or contingent loans, including bridge loans, denominated in Mexican pesos or foreign currency, as well as any accrued interest, granted to corporations or individuals with business activities and used in relation to commercial or financial line of activity; includes loans granted to financial institutions, excluding interbank loans with maturities of less than three business days, loans for factoring transactions and loans related to finance lease transactions which are entered into with such corporations or individuals; loans granted to trustees who act on behalf of trusts and credit schemes commonly known as "structured" in which there is a change in net assets that allows for the individual assessment of the risk associated with the scheme.
-Also included are loans granted to States, Municipalities and decentralized agencies. - b.
-Home mortgages: Direct loans denominated in Mexican pesos, foreign currency, Investment Units or multiples of the minimum wage ("VSM"), as well as any accrued interest, granted to individuals and used for the acquisition, construction, remodeling or improvement of housing, for non-business purposes; includes equity loans guaranteed by the home of the borrower and mortgage loans granted to former employees who rendered services to the Financial Group.

-c.
-Consumer: Direct loans, denominated in Mexican pesos, or foreign currency, as well as any accrued interest, granted to individuals in relation to credit card operations, personal loans, payroll transactions (excluding those granted through a credit card), loans for the acquisition of consumer durables and finance lease transactions which are entered into with individuals; includes consumer loans granted to former employees who rendered services to the Financial Group.
+- b.
+Home mortgages: Direct loans denominated in Mexican pesos, foreign currency, Investment Units or multiples of the minimum wage ("VSM"), as well as any accrued interest, granted to individuals and used for the acquisition, construction, remodeling or improvement of housing, for non-businesss purposes; includes equity loans secured by the home of the borrower and home mortgage loans granted to former employees who rendered services to the credit institution. - c.
+Consumer: Direct loans, denominated in Mexican pesos or foreign currency, as well as any accrued interest, granted to individuals in relation to credit card operations, personal loans, payroll transactions (excluding those granted through a credit card), loans for the acquisition of consumer durables and finance lease transactions entered into with individuals; includes consumer loans granted to former employees who rendered services to the credit institution.

-Performing loans - The Financial Group has the following criteria to classify the loans as performing portfolio:
+Performing loans - The Institution has the following criteria to classify the loans as performing portfolio:

-- Loans that are current in the payments of both principal and interest. - Loans that do not exhibit the characteristics of non-performing portfolio. - Restructured or renewed loans which have evidence of sustained payment.
+- Loans that are current in the payments of both principal and interest. - Loans that do not exhibit characteristics of non-performing portfolio. - Restructured or renewed loans which have evidence of sustained payment.

-Non-performing loan portfolio - The Financial Group applies the following criteria to classify outstanding loans as non-performing.
+Non-performing loan portfolio - The Institution applies the following criteria to classify outstanding loans as non-performing.

-- Loans with a single payment of principal and interest at maturity are considered non-performing 30 days after the date of maturity. - Loans with a single payment of principal at maturity and with periodic interest payments are considered non-performing 90 days after interest is due or 30 days after principal is due. - Loans whose principal and interest payments have been agreed in periodic installments are considered non-performing 90 days after an installment becomes due. - If debts are composed by revolving credits with two outstanding monthly billing periods or, if the billing period is not monthly, when payments have been outstanding for 60 or more days. - Mortgage loans with periodic partial payments of principal and interest and are considered non-performing when a payment is 90 days or more in arrears. - Customer checking accounts showing overdrafts will be reported in the non-performing portfolio at the date of the overdraft. - If the borrower is declared bankrupt, in accordance with the Commercial Bankruptcy Law, except for the following: - i.
-Loans on which the Financial Group continues to collect payments under the terms of fraction VIII, article 43 of the Commercial Bankruptcy Law. - ii.
-Loans that are granted under the terms of the article 75 in relation with fractions II and III of article 224 of the Commercial Bankruptcy Law. - Immediate payment documents referred to in Accounting Criterion B-1, "Funds Available", of the Commission when not collected within the allotted period of time (2 or 5 days as appropriate)
+- Loans with a single payment of principal and interest at maturity are considered non-performing 30 days after the date of maturity. - Loans with a single payment of principal at maturity and with periodic interest payments are considered non-performing 90 days after interest is due or 30 days after principal is due. - Loans whose principal and interest payments have been agreed in periodic installments are considered non-performing 90 days after an installment becomes due. - If debts are composed by revolving credits with two outstanding monthly billing periods or, if the billing period is not monthly, when payments have been outstanding for 60 or more days. - Mortgage loans with periodic partial payments of principal and interest and are considered nonperforming when a payment is 90 days or more in arrears. - Customer checking accounts showing overdrafts will be reported in the non-performing portfolio at the date of the overdraft. - If the borrower is declared bankrupt in accordance with the Commercial Bankruptcy Law, except for the following: - i.
+Loans on which the Institution continues to collect payments under the terms of the fraction VIII, article 43 of the Commercial Bankruptcy Law. - ii.
+Loans that are granted under the terms of article 75 in relation with the fractions II and III of article 224 of the Commercial Bankruptcy Law. - Immediate payment documents referred to by Accounting Criterion B-1, "Funds Available", of the Commission when not collected within the allotted period of time (2 or 5 days as appropriate).

-Non-performing portfolio which are restructured or renewed will remain in non-performing portfolio until there is evidence of sustained payment; i.e., payment by the borrower without arrears for the total amount of principal and interest due and payable for at least three consecutive installments in accordance with the loan payment scheme, or in the case of loans with installments that cover periods in excess of 60 calendar days, the payment of one installment as established in the accounting criteria of the Commission.
+Non-performing portfolio which are restructured or renewed will remain in non-performing portfolio until there is evidence of sustained payment; i.e., payment by the borrower without arrears for the total amount of principal and interest due and payable for at least three consecutive installments in accordance with the loan payment scheme, or, in the case of loans with installments that cover periods in excess of 60 calendar days, the payment of one installment as established in the accounting criteria of the Commission.